Ellie Kam: 2025–2026 season: Milano Cortina Olympics team gold and two Grand Prix medals

-Kam and O'Shea opened their season at 2025 CS Trialeti Trophy where they placed fifth.
+Kam/O'Shea opened their season at 2025 CS Trialeti Trophy where they placed fifth.

 Three weeks later, the team competed at 2025 Skate Canada International where they won the bronze medal.
 “It was a tough off season for us," said O'Shea of the previous season.
 "Three months off the ice for myself and a month off for Ellie for random injuries and surgeries.
 We see ourselves be in a good path as we continue to grow with each competition."

+Later the same month, Kam/O'Shea took another bronze at 2025 Finlandia Trophy.
+"It definitely helps just to have more experience at these competitions," said Kam.
+"I feel like last year I still felt I was so new to international competition and always feel so lucky to be here.
+But I think just being more comfortable at these competitions helps."